-The Great Barrier Reef and Torres Strait Vessel Traffic Service (REEFVTS) is a coastal Vessel Traffic Service which has been put in place by the Australian and Queensland Governments to improve safety and efficiency of vessel traffic and to protect the environment.
+The Great Barrier Reef and Torres Strait Vessel Traffic Service (REEFVTS) is a coastal Vessel Traffic Service created by the Australian and Queensland Governments to improve the safety and efficiency of vessel traffic and protect the environment.

-Vessel Traffic Services (VTS) are shore-based systems which range from the provision of simple information messages to ships, such as the position of other traffic or meteorological hazard warnings, to extensive management of traffic within a port or waterway.
+Vessel Traffic Services (VTS) are shore-based systems which provide everything from simple information messages to ships, such as the position of other traffic or meteorological hazard warnings, to extensive management of traffic within a port or waterway.

 “A service designed to improve the safety and efficiency of vessel traffic and to protect the environment.
 The service should have the capability to interact with the traffic and to respond to traffic situations developing in the VTS area”.
 (IMO Resolution A.857 (20))

-The guidelines also clearly state that decisions concerning effective navigation and manoeuvring of the vessel remains with the ship's Master.
+Decisions concerning effective navigation and manoeuvring of a vessel remain with the ship's Master.

 What are the benefits of implementing a Vessel Traffic Service?

-- Mitigating the consequences of incidents, accidents and disasters; and
+- mitigating the consequences of incidents, accidents and disasters.

-About the Great Barrier Reef and Torres Strait Vessel Traffic Service (REEFVTS)
+The Great Barrier Reef and Torres Strait Vessel Traffic Service

 The objectives of REEFVTS are to:

-- Enhance navigational safety in Torres Strait and inner route of the Great Barrier Reef by interacting with shipping to provide information on potential traffic conflicts and other navigational information;
+- Enhance navigational safety in the Torres Strait and the inner route of the Great Barrier Reef.

-- Minimise the risk of a maritime accident and consequential ship sourced pollution and damage to the marine environment in the Torres Strait and Great Barrier Reef region; and
+- Minimise the risk of a maritime accident in the Torres Strait and Great Barrier Reef region.

-- Provide an ability to respond more quickly in the event of any safety or pollution incident.
+- Respond quickly to any safety or pollution incident.

 What are the defining characteristics of REEFVTS?

-Introduction of Designated Shipping Areas by the Great Barrier Reef Marine Park Authority to allow ships to transit the Reef in designated shipping areas only, and
+- 2004: Introduction of Designated Shipping Areas by the Great Barrier Reef Marine Park Authority to allow ships to transit the Reef in designated shipping areas only

 REEFVTS is the largest VTS in the world in terms of area.